63 3 2

 Lovingly Mama on Instagram

-My Instagram account: https://www.instagram.com/lovingly_mama/ is usually mundane.
-I am not very active there, actually.
+The contents of my IG account, https://www.instagram.com/lovingly_mama/ is usually mundane.
+I am not very active there, actually, so the posts are few and far between.

-So the last thing I expected was breastfeeding cyberbullying.
+So the last thing I expected was to experience breastfeeding cyberbullying.
+And from another mom at that.

 Normalize Breastfeeding on IG

 But one of the things that I have promoted on IG is breastfeeding awareness and the campaign to normalize breastfeeding.
-I am one with millions of women all over the world who are actively breastfeeding and who are also encouraging others to do the same because of all its practical and emotional benefits.
+I am one with millions of women and moms all over the world who are actively breastfeeding.
+Plus, I am also encouraging others to do the same because of all its practical and emotional benefits.
 There are just so many qualitative benefits of breastfeeding for mom and baby.

 I had posted this photo, a breastfeeding selfie, taken a couple of months back.
 My daughter turned 2 years and 2 months at that time.
 While I also have my official breastfeeding portrait, this one is more natural.